Easy Homemade Hot Cocoa Mix Recipe – Just Add Water

-This is another updated Pantry Basic recipe - recipes of foods we typically think of as only store bought, but that are actually better tasting, and of course better for you when you make them yourself.
+This is another wonderful Pantry Basic – recipes of foods we typically think of as only store bought, but that are actually better tasting, and of course better for you when you make them yourself.

-Of course this is something I used to buy at the store until I started reading ingredient labels.
-Have you ever looked to see what's in hot chocolate mixes?
-I was shocked at the length of the list, which drove me to find a recipe for homemade cocoa mix.
+I never even thought about it much when I bought it until I started reading ingredient labels (of course).
+Have you ever looked to see what’s in hot chocolate mixes?
+I was surprised at the length of the list, which is what drove me to search for a recipe for a homemade hot cocoa mix.

 For reference, here’s the ingredients from the Swiss Miss brand just-add-water hot cocoa: